p736m3dmht7t/Getting-and-Cleaning-Data-Project/README.md

 The file code_book.txt includes the list of summarized values and their minimum, median, mean, and maximum values.
 In additon, the human test subjects are identified by a factor (numbered 1 through 30) and the activities (LAYING, SITTING, STANDING, WALKING, WALKING_UPSTAIRS, and WALKING_DOWNSTAIRS) are included.
+Units are not included in this code book because the values have been normalized in a previous analysis step, and are not presented as input in engineering units.